 • red dots appeared;

-• the surface is rough and covered with cracks;
+• the surface has become rough and covered with cracks;

-• the growth began to hurt, itch or become inflamed;
+• the growth begins to hurt, itch or become inflamed;

 • seals appeared on the mole and the skin around it.

-The presence of at least one of these symptoms should already alert, and the combination with the darkening of the mole practically obliges you to consult a specialist.
-Melanoma, noticed in the early stages, in the vast majority of cases is treatable, but for advanced pathology, the prognosis is not so positive.
+The presence of at least one of these symptoms should already alert you, and the combination with darkening of the mole practically obliges you to consult a specialist.
+Melanoma seen on early stages, in the vast majority of cases is treatable, but for advanced pathology the prognosis is not so positive.

 If the hanging nevus turns black

-On the human body, in addition to the usual flat or slightly convex birthmarks, there may be hanging moles that look like small papillae attached to the epithelium with a thin short leg.
-A hanging mole is distinguished by its flesh color, small size, rough surface and localization in the neck, armpits or intimate area.
-Such a neoplasm is melanomanic, but it is very easy to damage it with clothing, jewelry or personal hygiene products.
+On the human body, in addition to the usual flat or slightly convex birthmarks, there may be hanging moles, which look like small papillae attached to the epithelium with a thin short stalk.
+A hanging mole is flesh-colored, small in size, has a rough surface, and is located in the neck, armpits, or intimate area.
+This melanoma neoplasm is not dangerous, but it is very easy to damage it with clothing, jewelry or personal hygiene products.

-If the hanging mole has darkened, the reasons may be the same as in the case of other varieties, but a change in shade may occur due to mechanical damage.
-If such a nevus is torn or completely torn off after darkening, you should contact a specialist as soon as possible, as this is fraught with unpleasant consequences.
-A hanging mole is localized not only on the surface of the skin, its base can be in the deep layers, and if the neoplasm is damaged, nevus cells begin to grow throughout the body.
-In this case, when contacting the hospital, the removal of the base of the nevus remaining in the skin is prescribed.
+If a hanging mole has darkened, the reasons may be the same as in the case of other varieties, but a change in shade may occur due to mechanical damage.
+If such a nevus tears or comes off completely after darkening, you need to contact a specialist as soon as possible, as this is fraught with unpleasant consequences.
+A hanging mole is localized not only on the surface of the skin, its base can be located in deep layers, and if the neoplasm is damaged, nevus cells begin to grow throughout the body.
+In this case, when going to the hospital, removal of the base of the nevus remaining in the skin is prescribed.

 Ways to remove a darkened mole

-Only a qualified surgeon who has a special license to carry out such activities can remove a blackened neoplasm.
-A suitable technique is selected only after passing the necessary tests and studying the nature of the occurrence of the nevus.
-In addition to a visual examination, non-invasive tests can be prescribed - dermatoscopy and siascopy, and in especially difficult cases, a biopsy is performed.
+Only a qualified surgeon who has a special license to carry out such activities can remove a blackened tumor.
+A suitable technique is selected only after passing the necessary tests and studying the nature of the nevus.
+In addition to a visual examination, non-invasive tests may be prescribed - dermatoscopy and siascopy, and in particularly difficult cases a biopsy is performed.

-If the specialist sees that the mole has turned black due to its degeneration into melanoma, he will recommend a traditional operation.
-It is performed under local anesthesia, after removal of the neoplasm, it is sent for histological analysis.
-The rehabilitation period after the operation is quite long, in addition, there is a high probability of scarring, but this is the most reliable way to get rid of a malignant tumor.
+If a specialist sees that a mole has turned black due to its degeneration into melanoma, he will recommend a traditional operation.
+It is performed under local anesthesia; after removal of the tumor, it is sent for histological analysis.
+The rehabilitation period after surgery is quite long, in addition, there is a high probability of scar formation, but this is the most reliable way to get rid of a malignant tumor.

-If the nevus does not pose a danger to human health and life, a specialist can offer hardware removal methods.
-They are characterized by the absence of bleeding during exposure, a short rehabilitation period and the absence of scars in most cases.
-Such methods include laser therapy, cryodestruction (removal of build-up with liquid nitrogen), electrocoagulation (exposure to electric current) and radioknife (use of high frequency electromagnetic waves).
+If the nevus does not pose a threat to human health and life, a specialist may suggest hardware removal methods.
+They are characterized by the absence of bleeding during exposure, short rehabilitation period and absence of scars in most cases.
+Such techniques include laser therapy, cryodestruction (removal of growth with liquid nitrogen), electrocoagulation (exposure to electric current) and radioknife (use of high-frequency electromagnetic waves).

-If you notice that the mole has turned black, it is better not to self-medicate and go to the hospital as soon as possible.
-A self-diagnosis may be incorrect, and the doctor will always tell you what to do to get rid of the consequences of changing the shade of the nevus and prevent such a situation in the future.
+If you notice that a mole has turned black, it is better not to self-medicate and go to the hospital as soon as possible.
+A self-made diagnosis may be incorrect, but the doctor will always tell you what needs to be done to get rid of the consequences of a change in the shade of the nevus and prevent such a situation in the future.

-Traditional medicine is still widely used, which promises quick positive changes without pain and high financial costs.
-However, in the case of a changed mole, it is not recommended to use such methods, since you can only aggravate the situation.
-Any mechanical and chemical damage to the nevus without its complete removal is likely to lead to an accelerated process of malignancy.
+The means are still widely used traditional medicine, which promise quick positive changes without pain and large financial costs.
+However, in the case of a changed mole, it is not recommended to use such methods, since they can only worsen the situation.
+Any mechanical and chemical damage to the nevus without its complete removal will most likely lead to an accelerated process of malignancy.

-Also, some recommend sticking a blackened mole with a band-aid before visiting the beach or solarium so that it does not change further.
-It is difficult to say about the effectiveness of such a method, but you should not do this, since in this case a greenhouse effect will be created.
-It can do a disservice, and even without the influence of direct ultraviolet rays, the nevus can begin to transform.
+Also, some recommend covering a blackened mole with a band-aid before visiting the beach or solarium so that it does not change further.
+It is difficult to say about the effectiveness of this method, but you should not do this, since in this case a greenhouse effect will be created.
+It can do a bad job, and even without the influence of direct ultraviolet rays, the nevus can begin to transform.

 What bad moles look like